 Overview

 The Knight Pro Challenge offers traders a streamlined evaluation process designed to assess and enhance trading skills quickly.
-With its single-phase structure, traders can potentially receive their first payout anytime after acquiring the TFT Funded Account as long as they satisfy steadfast gains rule.
+With its single-phase structure, traders can potentially receive their first payout anytime after acquiring the TFT Funded Account.
 This challenge stands out with a variety of features aimed at maximizing profitability and providing flexibility:

 ☑️ Anytime Payouts – Request a payout at any time.